breez/breez-sdk-greenlight/README.md

 ## **What Is the Breez SDK?**

 The Breez SDK provides developers with a end-to-end solution for integrating self-custodial Lightning payments into their apps and services.
-It eliminates the need for third-parties, simplifies the complexities of Bitcoin and Lightning, and enables seamless onboarding for billions of users to the future of peer-to-peer payments.
+It eliminates the need for third parties, simplifies the complexities of Bitcoin and Lightning, and enables seamless onboarding for billions of users to the future of peer-to-peer payments.

 To provide the best experience for their end-users, developers can choose between the following implementations: